 Leanne Venier, an Eastern Medicine physician and science of color and light therapy expert, explains how our cravings for different colors can change, depending on what’s going on in our lives.

 “We use colors, just like we use nutrients.
 We make decisions depending on what’s going on in our bodies, health, stress levels, etc. We’re going to crave the colors that bring us balance,” she says.
 “The colors we want around us at the time are going to be the most healing and supportive to us.”

-And because the colors we want around us will fluctuate, Venier suggests swapping out area rugs, comforters, room accents, art pieces, tapestries, and the like.
+And because the colors we want around us will fluctuate, Venier suggests swapping out pieces such as; area rugs, comforters, room accents, art pieces, or tapestries.
 “Anything that covers a large surface area in your visual field will change the way you feel very quickly,” says Venier.
-“But you can consciously use color to support your health and wellbeing.”
+“But you can consciously use color to support your health and well-being.”

 If you want a room to be more uplifting and energizing, you can add splashes of reds, oranges, and yellows.
 And on the opposite spectrum, if you want a room to promote dreaming, meditation, and creativity, Venier suggests sedating colors like blue, indigo, or violet, as they can induce a calming sensation.

 “We’re going to crave the colors that bring us balance.”

 Do: Get rid of clutter for better peace of mind